Back to Glossary

 Race Procedures

-A Qualifier in motorsport is a timed session where drivers compete to set their fastest lap times, which determines the starting order for the race.
+A qualifier is a timed practice session held before a race where drivers compete to set the fastest lap time, which determines their starting position on the grid for the actual race.